anhnguyendepocen/Econ_Lab_Files/README.md

 ## Contact
 This is an ongoing project, so if you want to support by adding an extra section/folder/file or just want to make a suggestion, please send me an email: ma.gutierrezch@up.edu.pe

 **Disclaimer:** There are some scripts written here that aren't from my authorship.
-The programmers name should be in there.
+The programmer names should be in there.
 If you haven't find it, please let me now in order to add him.